 - Move your files to the cloud: If you’re business uses a lot of Word, Excel, PDF and picture files than you need an easy way to store and access them from anywhere in the cloud.
 The most disruptive ways are to move to Google Docs, SharePoint Online, DropBox, OneDrive, Box or the myriad of other secure FTP services that seem to be popping up every day.
 An easier option is to move your Z drive and other shared drives to a cloud based Windows server.

 - Move your Windows server to the cloud: If you have a Windows server then that’s the last thing to go.
 A Windows server controls policies and permissions for your computers and makes it easier for your IT to manage your computers.
-You can move your Windows Server to the cloud and remotely access it, from anywhere using TrueStack or an equivalent VPN solution.
+You can move your Windows Server to the cloud and remotely access it, from anywhere using TrueStack Direct Connect.